2013–14 Dumbarton F.C. season: Overview

 The 2013–14 season was Dumbarton's second consecutive season in the second tier of Scottish football - the Scottish Championship, having been promoted from the Scottish Second Division at the end of the 2011–12 season.

-Following Ian Murray's appointment which brought about an amazing transformation in Dumbarton's fortunes the previous season, it would be more of the same as far as this season was concerned.
-Indeed, at one point there was a chance that Dumbarton would challenge for a play-off place for the Premier Division.
-As it was, in the end, a very creditable 5th place was achieved.
+Following Ian Murray's appointment which brought about transformation in Dumbarton's fortunes the previous season.
+At one point there was a chance that Dumbarton would challenge for a play-off place for the Premier Division.
+In the end, 5th place was achieved.

 In the Scottish Cup, there was more good news as Dumbarton would have their best cup run in almost 40 years, and would only lose out to Premier Division Aberdeen by the only goal after a tight fought match.

 In the League Cup, after disposing of Albion Rovers in the first round, it would be Premier Division Dundee United that would advance, but only after a close match was lost by the odd goal in five.

 Finally, despite the other successes, it was no real surprise that the League Challenge Cup saw yet another first round exit, this time to Stranraer.

 Locally, in the Stirlingshire Cup, Falkirk would be the victors over Dumbarton in the semi-final tie.